so1n/rap/README.md

 server.register(demo2)   # register async def func
 server.register(demo_gen)  # register async iterator func
 server.register(demo2, name='demo2-alias')   # Register with the value of `name`
-server.register(demo2, group='new-group')    # Register and set the groups to be registered server.register(demo2, group='root', is_private=True)  # Register and set the group to be registered, and set it to private
+server.register(demo2, group='new-correlation_id')    # Register and set the groups to be registered server.register(demo2, group='root', is_private=True)  # Register and set the correlation_id to be registered, and set it to private
 ```
 For clients, it is recommended to use `client.register` instead of `client.call`, `client.raw_call`.
 `client.register` uses Python syntax to define function names, arguments, parameter types, and return value types,